Skip to main content

 • If the older adult needs the EBD waiver, they must also meet EBD age, disability, functional, income, and resource rules.

 For the EBD waiver, Colorado says the applicant’s income must be below three times the current federal Supplemental Security Income limit.
-The 2026 federal SSI amount is $994 a month for one person, so that benchmark is about $2,982 a month for the applicant.
-Colorado also lists a $2,000 countable resource limit for one person and $3,000 for a couple, but married cases can be more complicated because special spousal rules may apply.
+The 2026 SSI amount is $994 a month for one person, so that benchmark is about $2,982 a month for the applicant.
+Colorado also lists a $2,000 countable resource limit for one person and $3,000 for a couple.
+Married cases can be more complicated because special spousal rules may apply.

 Colorado option Can family usually be paid?
 Best for Who to contact first Main catch